Xof/xact/README.md

              # inside the "part 2" block is not caught, both part 2 and
              # part 1 will be rolled back.

-The source is [available on GitHub](https://github.com/Xof/xact/).
-It's licensed under the [PostgreSQL License](http://www.postgresql.org/about/licence/).